myhdl/myhdl/doc/source/manual/conversion.rst

 Solution description
 ====================

-To be convertible, the hardware description should satisfy certain restrictions.
+To be convertible, the hardware description should satisfy certain restrictions, defined as the :dfn:`convertible subset`.
+This is described in detail in :ref:`conv-subset`.
-Although the restrictions are significant, the convertible subset is much broader than the RTL synthesis subset widely used in industry.
-In other words, MyHDL code written according to the RTL synthesis rules, should always be convertible, but it is also possible to write convertible code for non-synthesizable models or test benches.
-The convertible subset is described in detail in :ref:`conv-subset`.

 A convertible design can be converted to an equivalent model in Verilog or VHDL, using the function :func:`toVerilog` or :func:`toVHDL`  from the MyHDL